-- (a) A key and/or fob to access assigned room will be issued to student upon check-in.
-Students are responsible for all issued keys and/or fobs and should not share keys, fobs, or pin codes.
-Students who lose keys and/or fobs will be charged a fee of \$25-\$75 depending upon the key or fob issued. - (b) If locked out of assigned room, students should contact the staff person on duty during duty periods(7 pm on Friday 8 am on Monday).
-Students locked out during the day should go to the Residential Service Center for assistance. - (c) More than five (5) lockouts per year will result in fines.
+- and/or fobs and should not share keys, fobs, or pin codes.
+Students who lose keys and/or fobs will be charged a fee of \$25-\$75 depending upon the key or fob issued. - (b) If locked out of assigned room, students should contact the staff person on duty during duty periods (7 pm on Friday - 8 am on Monday).
+Students locked out during the day should go to the Residential Service Center (RSC) for assistance. - (c) More than five (5) lockouts per year will result in fines.
 More than ten (10) will result in disciplinary action.